 Franz Liszt (1811-1886) was from Hungary and was one of the greatest piano virtuosos of all time.
+By the way, virtuoso is the name for musicians who are excellent at playing their instrument.
 But in the middle of his life he turned to composing and conducting.
 Here you can hear the beginning of his étude for piano known as "La Campanella."

-Here we'll play from three works of major composers who were also great piano virtuosos themselves.
-(By the way, a great musician is also known as a virtuoso.)
+Here we'll play from four works of major composers who were also great piano virtuosos themselves.

 Frédéric Chopin (1810-1849) was a Polish pianist and composer.
 Chopin lived in Paris for most of his short life.
 He composed many works for his favorite instrument, the piano.
-Here you can hear his Waltz Opus 54, No. I, also known as the "Minute Waltz".
+Here you can hear his Waltz Opus 64, No. I, also known as the "Minute Waltz."